- HTML Home

 HTML - style Attribute

-This is a global attribute, and it is recommended to define styles in a separate files.
-The style attribute and the <style> element have the same purpose, to allow quick styling.
+This is a global attribute, and it is recommended to define styles in separate files.
+The style attribute and the <style> element serve the same purpose, allowing for quick styling.

-If the style attribute is used inside any element for styling, you can call it inline CSS.
+If the style attribute is used within any element for styling, it is referred to as inline CSS>

 Syntax